Leadership and Involvement

 Reed Leadership Academy (RELAY)

 The mission of RELAY is to support Reed's core academic mission by promoting responsible action, pluralistic thought, and the development of lifelong, practical, interpersonal skills.
-Over a full year, students engage in experiential learning, personal reflection, community service and coaching relationships.
+During the spring semester, twenty students meet weekly to engage in experiential learning, personal reflection, and coaching relationships.
 For more information about the program and how to apply, please see the RELAY website.

 Drop-in, interactive sessions are available throughout the year for students to spend 90 minutes learning about a specific topic or issue related to leadership.
 Past sessions have included communication, group decision-making, dealing with conflict, and much more.
 For more information, come by the student activities office or look for our leadership and involvement posters.
 No need to RSVP, and dinner is provided.

 Each fall, an overnight retreat allows students to explore a leadership topic more thoroughly.
-Past topics have included ethical leadership, multicultural leadership, and team/group skills.
-The retreat includes experiential activities, theory and of course s’mores on the beach.
+Past topics have included ethical leadership, multicultural leadership, understanding conflict, and team/group skills.
+The retreat includes experiential activities, theory and, of course, s’mores on the beach.
 The leadership retreat takes place at beautiful Camp Magruder on the Oregon coast.
 This retreat is free and a sign up sheet can be found in student activities preceding the event.

 The LeaderShape Institute

 Each summer we send students to participate in the LeaderShape Institute.
-This is an intensive six-day opportunity to meet students from all over the country while you learn about leadership skills and develop your own vision of how you want to impact the world.
+This is an intensive six-day opportunity to meet students from all over the country while learning about leadership skills and developing your own vision of how you want to impact the world.
 Applications can be picked up in student activities each spring.
 All expenses are covered by student activities.